LDAP Settings

 2. (Optional) Make this the default role for new LDAP/SAML users: Turn the flag on to assign this role to every new LDAP/SAML user.

-For example, the Tester role is assigned as the default role to the LDAP users when they log in to for the first time.
+For example, the Tester role is assigned as the default role to the LDAP users when they log in to QMetry for the first time.
 You can assign a different role later on.
 Only one role can be assigned as the default role.
 So the role selected last will override the role assigned earlier.
 You can assign multiple projects with a single user role to the LDAP users.
 A warning message pops up when you are going to unassign that single assigned role.

-Once the settings are done from the admin side, LDAP users can directly log in to and are automatically assigned default roles and projects.
+Once the settings are done from the admin side, LDAP users can directly log in to QMetry and are automatically assigned default roles and projects.

 LDAP Configuration

-Go to Integration > LDAP/SAML.
+1. Go to Integration and select LDAP/SAML.

-Select LDAP as the Integration System on the next screen.
+2. Select LDAP as the Integration System on the next screen.

 LDAP integration setup page showing configuration fields for connecting to an LDAP server.
 The form includes fields such as Host (ldaps://ldap.qmetry.com), Base DN (dc=qmetry,dc=com), Bind DN, Password, and user attribute mappings (Data Attribute, First Name Attribute, Last Name Attribute, Email Attribute).
 Additional options include Active status, Default Access Type, and buttons to Test, Save, Reset, or Remove the configuration.